Are you unclear about the direction of your career and current job role — and do you expect your boss to figure that out for you?

 What does that look like?

 - Identify where you want to go.
 If thinking 5-10 years down the line is too hard, make it a shorter time frame, like 1-3 years.
 Oftentimes our clients aren’t exactly sure what role they want to grow into.
 Or they may have an idea but don’t have any context for it – they don’t know what they don’t know.
 Having conversations and doing research can help you get clearer.
+Here are some quick, simple ways to do that.

 - List your goals for the next three months, six months, nine months, and 12 months.
 These should align with the bigger vision of where you want to go.